albertomr86/python-logging-rabbitmq/README.md

 ## Overidding routing-key creation

-If you wish override routing-key format entirely, you can pass `routing_key_formatter` function which takes `LogRecord` objects and returns routing-key.
+If you wish to override routing-key format entirely, you can pass `routing_key_formatter` function which takes `LogRecord` objects and returns routing-key.
 For example: